 In the Chips

 In April 2008, Sheppard Mullin's 11th office opened shop in Menlo Park, in California's Silicon Valley.
 This office represents clients in the "high tech" sector and complements Sheppard’s Shanghai office, which opened a year earlier.
+The office moved to Palo Alto in 2010.

 Big Deals/Big Suits